schoi1337/schoi1337.github.io/_posts/2025-04-27-How I Built My CyberSecurity Portfolio Blog From Scratch.md

 - Structured metadata (title, description, Open Graph, Twitter Card tags) for better indexing.
 - A sitemap and robots.txt for search engine crawling.
-- **Google Analytics 4 (GA4)** integration to track how the content is being accessed.
+- Google Analytics 4 (GA4) integration to track how the content is being accessed.

 Visibility is part of learning — it encourages clearer communication, invites feedback, and creates new opportunities to collaborate or improve.

 ## Automating the Workflow

 When I first started, I had over 80 HackTheBox writeups to organize and upload.
 Managing them manually would have been slow and error-prone.

 So I created a small automation script that:

 - Inserts missing YAML Front Matter.
 - Renames files to the **YYYY-MM-DD-title.md** format.
 - Automatically categorizes posts.
-- Runs git add → commit → push as one flow.

 A more detailed breakdown of this automation process will be published in a separate post.